Biehrer/ecg-analyzer/README.md

 - KFR library for DSP (Filtering)
 - CPPUnit for unit testing

 !
-You can install Freetype and KFR with the conan package manager(use the conanlists.txt inside the project directory)
+You can install Freetype and KFR with the conan package manager(use the conanfile.txt inside the project directory)
 ### How 2 build:

 - clone the repository: "git clone (*link_2_git_repo)"